2021 Trafford Metropolitan Borough Council election

 The 2021 Trafford Metropolitan Borough Council election to elect members of Trafford Metropolitan Borough Council in England took place on 6 May 2021.
 As with many other local elections in England, it was postponed from May 2020, due to the COVID-19 pandemic.

 One third of council seats were contested in the election, with each successful candidate serving a two-year term of office rather than the normal four due to a boundary review to be implemented in 2023.
 Four additional seats were also contested in concurrent by-elections; seats which had become vacant due to deaths and resignations.

-After the election, the composition of the council was: